-For seniors whose academic program requires them to be away from campus (i.e. Senior nursing, Social Work, and Education majors in Student teaching), you will have a reduced requirement of 10 Spiritual Formation Credits, which you may earn via traditional Spiritual Formation activities or via a personalized Spiritual Formation Plan.
-Your School Dean will notify our office and the Campus Ministries Staff of your academic status so we can set the correct credit requirement.
+For seniors whose academic program requires them to be away from campus (i.e. Senior nursing, Social Work, and Education majors in Student teaching), you will have a reduced requirement determined by your academic dean.
+This will be determined within the first two weeks of the start of the semester.
+This requirement can be earned via chapel services Monday and Friday or Wednesday evening services.
+Your School Dean will notify our office and the Spiritual Life Staff of your status so we can set the correct credit requirement.